 chopped fresh parsley

-In a 10-inch skillet, cook beef over medium-high heat 5 - 7 minutes, stirring frequently, until brown; drain.
+In a 10-in. skillet, cook beef over medium-high heat 5 - 7 minutes, stirring frequently, until brown; drain.

 Mix Hamburger Helper pasta and sauce with the hot water and milk as suggested on package.

 Add thawed vegetables, and heat to boiling, stirring occasionally.

 Reduce heat, cover, and simmer about 10 minutes, stirring occasionally, until pasta and vegetables are tender.
 Remove from heat.

 Sprinkle with cheese.